alan-turing-institute/astroemulate/README.md

     ---
    ```
    Note: (`release`) is optional and should match a release on the autoemulate GitHub repo
-4. Create a PR to `main`, this should generate a preview of your changes
-5. Assign team members to review and merge as for other changes
+4. Create a PR to `main` and assign team members to review